DRIVE-Lab-BGU/IPC2026/index.md

 ## Domains

-We provide a sample of RDDL domains here and include a list of the eight Final Competition Domains further below.
-We still encourange the community to contribute user defined domains, or ideas you think the community should be aware of.
-While it will not make it into the current competition it will help enrich the the problem database, and be mature enough to be included in future competition.
+We provide a sample of RDDL domains here and include an updating list of the Competition Domains further below.
+We encourange the community to contribute user defined domains, or ideas you think the community should be aware of.
+While not all will be included in this competition, it will help enrich the the problem database, the suitable and mature enough suggestions will be included in the competition.

 <div class="image123" style="center">